How floors work in the Index auction

 5. Bids greater than or equal to the highest floor price are considered valid and are passed on to the Index auction.

-6. Index performs the auction and returns the top bid(s) back to the publisher and classifies them as Bid Chosen in reports.
+6. Index performs the auction and returns the top bid(s) back to the Media Owner and classifies them as Bid Chosen in reports.